 401(k) and Other Employer Retirement Plan Rollovers

 What should I do with my 401(k) (or other retirement plan) when I leave my job or retire?
-This question is one of the most common questions we receive as we work with clients who are approaching retirement.
+This question is one of the most common questions we receive.
 Most people approach retirement with much, if not most, of their net worth in 401(k) or other types of retirement plans..
 Making the proper decision about a 401(k) rollover can be a critical component of successful retirement planning.

 It may or may not be in your best interest to move your 401(k), 403(b), 457 plan, TSP, or other company retirement plan when you leave your company or retire.
-There are several factors that must be weighed.
 Many financial advisors, by default, recommend rolling your plan into an IRA.
 This may be the best option - but then again, it may not.
 Unlike many financial advisory firms, PARAGON can help you manage your 401k whether you move it to an IRA, or leave it with your employer.
 Thus, we have no economic incentive to recommend an IRA rollover if you would be better off keeping your 401k where it is.

 Is Moving My 401(k), 403(b), 457, or TSP in My Best Interest?